sorefoot/cl-devwks-1314/README.md

 ### Find the new Workflow on Github

-1. Navigate to https://github.com/sorefoot/Cisco-Workflows/ and click on the Meraki SSID Mover folder.
+1. Navigate to https://github.com/sorefoot/Cisco-Workflows/ and click on the [Meraki Create RF Profile](https://github.com/sorefoot/Cisco-Workflows/blob/main/MerakiCreateRFProfile__definition_workflow_02MSGUYUJMKKG2BJUI2JYQ4EBifLWskHnN2) folder.

 2. This JSON file includes all of the activities configured and setup for you.
 You can import the file or the raw JSON.
 We're going to copy the raw JSON from the Github repo.